 One Day in Miami Itinerary

-You can also use this as a guide if you have only one day in Miami itinerary or can plan a day trip to Miami.
+For those who want a one day in Miami itinerary or planning a day trip to Miami!

 This Miami Itinerary of 1 day is hectic but lets you enjoy the best of Miami in a few hours.
 Start the day early to make most of your time.